AlainBenbassat/landingpages/README.md

 Replace ID with the unique number of the corresponding page.
 See Administer > System Settings > Landing Pages.

-A quick way to edit the current landing page is by replacing the word "show" in the URL by "edit". e.g. /civicrm/landingpage/edit?id=5&reset=1
+💡 Tip: A quick way to edit the current landing page is by replacing the word "show" in the URL by "edit". e.g. /civicrm/landingpage/edit?id=1&reset=1